 Remember, you can’t control everything that can happen to a data center’s power supply, but by making sure you have a good plan in place, you can make sure that unplanned downtime doesn’t damage your organization.

-You can read more about power and cooling capacity management for data centers in this Schneider Electric white paper.
 To learn more about Schneider Electric’s Power and Cooling Services, click here.